Skip to content

-The choice of methylene blue gummies vs capsules comes down to four things: how precisely you can dose, how cleanly the compound absorbs, what you actually enjoy taking, and what you pay per milligram.
-Both formats deliver the same active ingredient, but they suit different people.
+The choice of methylene blue gummies vs capsules comes down to five things: how precisely you can dose, how cleanly the compound absorbs, what chemical form the molecule is in when you take it, what you actually enjoy taking, and what you pay per milligram.
+Both formats can carry the same active ingredient, but they suit different people — and the answer shifted in 2026 when NooBlue launched a leucomethylene blue gummy that engineers out the format’s classic weaknesses.
 This NooBlue comparison breaks down each factor with the research, so you can pick the format that fits your routine instead of guessing at the shelf.

 Key Takeaways